BorczeAngelov/PoC-NgApp-OAuth2-GoogleSheetsAPI/README.md

 ## TODOs

 - [x] Set up the Angular development environment and project structure.
+- [x] Implement the authentication service using Google OAuth 2.0.
 - [ ] Enable the Google Sheets API and obtain OAuth 2.0 credentials from the Google Cloud Console.
-- [ ] Implement the authentication service using Google OAuth 2.0.
 - [ ] Create the UI components for the text input and submission.
 - [ ] Develop the service to handle HTTP requests to the Google Sheets API.
 - [ ] Write the logic to append text messages to the Google Spreadsheet.
 - [ ] Configure the deployment process to GitHub Pages.
-- [ ] Test the application to ensure functionality and security.
-- [ ] Document the setup and usage instructions.
-- [ ] Review and refine the application based on testing feedback.

 ## Publishing Angular App on GitHub Pages